laaileet/OPCAHF/README.md

 # CAHF: A contingency plan against Byzantium HF & POS Change(EIP649)
 ### Releases

+Our team is thrilled for releasing go-implementation for Ethereum Vega network!
+We will release weth client when hardfork process ends!
-We have released geth for test-net(https://github.com/CAHF/EVA-00).
-Follow https://twitter.com/opcahf for advance.
+Follow https://twitter.com/opcahf for upcoming revolution!

 ### Definitions
 HF: ‘HF’ stands for Hardfork.
 Developers add a mandatory rule set to change the node software.
 These changes make previously invalid blocks become valid.
 Nodes/Miners with the rule set changes will follow this chain if they have a consensus.